JPlenert/eely-base-web/README.md

 Very basic base library for the web component for my Eely (https://www.eely.eu) projects.

-I don't us a existing javascript library because the page runs on a microcontroller that has very limited space and all resources must be loaded from the from the controller without any internet connection because of the AP mode.
+It's based on an embedded preact (https://preactjs.com/) to have small footprint an run on a microcontroller that has very limited space and all resources must be loaded from the controller without any internet connection because of the AP mode.

 ## Remark